 What are ketoanalogues?

 Ketoanalogues are breakdown forms of amino acids, aka protein building blocks.
-However, they include a part of the amino acids but without the nitrogen component.

-Nitrogen is harmful to kidney health as it can build up.
-This can be seen in the renal function panel as part of one’s Blood Urea Nitrogen.
+This can be seen in the renal function panel as part of the Blood Urea Nitrogen.

 Amino Acids